rsilva48/LocalMediaTwitchBot/README.md

-# LocalMediaTwitchBot
+# Local Media Twitch Bot
-Twitch Bot that adds to a playlist or player queue, files that are locally stored on a drive.
+Twitch Bot that adds files that are locally stored on a drive to a media player playlist or queue.

 Supported players: MPC-HC and PotPlayer.